 |Log Analytics workspace||Workspace to store the data.
 Only workspaces with VM insights are listed.|

-The Azure Monitor agent and the Log Analytics agent can both be installed on the same machine during migration.
-Running both agents might lead to duplication of data and increased cost.
+You can install both Azure Monitor Agent and Log Analytics agent on the same machine during migration.
 If a machine has both agents installed, you'll see a warning in the Azure portal that you might be collecting duplicate data.

-Collecting duplicate data from a single machine with both the Azure Monitor agent and Log Analytics agent can result in the following consequences:
+Collecting duplicate data from a single machine with both Azure Monitor Agent and Log Analytics agent can result in:

-- Extra ingestion cost from sending duplicate data to the Log Analytics workspace.
+- Extra ingestion costs from sending duplicate data to the Log Analytics workspace.

-- The Map feature of VM insights might be inaccurate because it doesn't check for duplicate data.
+- Inaccuracy in the Map feature of VM insights because the feature doesn't check for duplicate data.

 To check if you have any machines with both agents sending data to your Log Analytics workspace, run the following log query in Log Analytics.
 This query will show the last heartbeat for each computer.
 If a computer has both agents, it will return two records, each with a different

 category.
 The Azure Monitor agent will have a

 categoryof Azure Monitor Agent.
 The Log Analytics agent will have a